 Why do you think there are so many DIY pest control products out there?
 They are there for fearless and smart people like you who can handle these little pests.
 These products are made with you in mind.
 They are easy for people with no experience to kill insects.
 They come with a set of easy-to-follow instructions.
-Just make sure to follow them exactly and you will have no problems getting rid of any insect infestation at home.
+Follow the instructions as specified and you will have no problems getting rid of any insect infestation at home.

 Are you really going to call a pest control company and spend hundreds of dollars just to get rid of a cockroach or two?
-Sure, it is understandable to call one if your whole house is full of them.
-But if there is one or two crawling about, you can easily kill them yourself and save your money.
-Some pest control companies just cost an arm and a leg just for doing basic things like spraying— something that you can easily do yourself.
-DIY pest control just costs you a fraction of the amount because all you need are some insect-specific killing sprays or gels, gloves, and mask.
+Sure, it is understandable to call one if your house is infested with roaches.
+But if there is only one or two crawling about, you can easily kill them yourself and save your money.
+Some pest management companies will cost you an arm and a leg, for providing a basic service like spraying.
+Spraying is something that you can simply do yourself.
+Do it yourself pest control will cost you a fraction of the amount you’d have to pay a professional.
+To get the job done all you really need are some insect-specific killing sprays or gels, gloves, and mask.

-You might not work for a pest control company, but if you do it yourself, in no time you will surely be someone who is not afraid of creepy crawlies.
-You’ll quickly learn what works and will know what type of solution works best for the type of bug you want to get rid of.
+You might not work for a pest management company, but if you do it yourself, in no time you will surely be someone who is not afraid of creepy crawlies.
+You’ll quickly learn what works, what doesn’t work and will know what type of solution is best for the particular bug you want to get rid of.

 So now that you know how easy and important it is to get rid of insects at home, here are some do’s and don’ts of pest control:

 Do Identify the Pest Before Deciding on Treatments